 H J Underwood

 Henry Jones Underwood (1804-52) came from Bristol, but trained under Henry Hake Seward (1778-1848) in London, where he also attended the RA Schools.
-He worked subsequently in the office of Sir R Smirke and later moved to Oxford, where his services were much in demand.
-He designed a number of churches and vicarages in the area, the former in both the classical and gothic styles and also designed nonconformist chapels.
+He worked subsequently in the office of Sir R Smirke and later moved to Oxford, where he became one of the most prolific architects, designing churches, parsonages and other houses.
+He used both the classical and gothic styles and also designed nonconformist chapels.
 The best known of his churches is Littlemore church, Oxfordshire (1841) which he built for John Henry Newman (1801-90) and which became the model for many small C19 parish churches.
 He lived at 18 Beaumont Street, Oxford but committed suicide at Bath, a city with which he had some connection as in 1844 he had designed a Swedenborgian church there.
 His practice was taken over by Edward George Bruton (1826-99).

 Designed: Lower Beeding (1838-40 – largely rebuilt)